Quick Navigation:

 Conclusion:

-It is feasible to roll back to a previous macOS version and perform a clean installation of Sonoma.
+It is feasible to roll back to a previous macOS version from macOS Sonoma and perform a clean installation of Ventura.
 The downgrade process can be successfully implemented with some careful preparation and execution.
-If you want to downgrade from Sonoma to Ventura without losing data, use the abovementioned techniques.
+If you want to downgrade from Sonoma to Ventura without losing data, use the above-mentioned techniques.

 If you have lost data, you can try to recover it with Do Your Data Recovery for Mac or restore lost files from previous backups.
 It is recommended to make a backup before you upgrade to macOS Sonoma or downgrade from Sonoma to Ventura.